grantcolley/dotnetwhat/README.md

 - Map it to a bucket index.
 - Traverse the linked list in entries (via next) to find the key.

-In .NET 9.0 `Dictionary<TKey, TValue>` uses a hash table with chaining (linked list).
+In .NET 9.0 `Dictionary<TKey, TValue>` uses a hash table with object chaining (linked list of objects).
 It is optimized for `O(1)` average-time complexity on lookup, insert, and remove.

 The `Entry` structure:
 ```C#